cantosun99/llama.cpp-sycl/README.md

 Intel makes great GPUs.
 They also make it nearly impossible to use them on anything that isn't Ubuntu.
 The oneAPI toolchain comes with apt, zypper, and yum/dnf support, nothing for Arch.
 The AUR has the full `intel-oneapi-toolkit` package which is gigabytes of stuff you'll never use to actually run llama.cpp.
 If you want SYCL acceleration on Arch, you're basically on your own.

 This package fixes that.
-It ships the essential oneAPI components and builds llama.cpp on your machine with full SYCL support at close to 10 GB less than the full kit.
+It builds llama.cpp on your machine with full SYCL support at close to 10 GB less than the full kit.

 Tested on a **Sparkle Intel Arc Pro B70 passive** running **Unsloth's Qwen3.6 27B Q6_K** on **CachyOS running the Linux 7.0.3-1-cachyos kernel**.